-There is a need for urgent intervention by the State Government into the cladding crisis, writes Commercial Litigation solicitor, Charles Lethbridge.
+There is a need for urgent intervention by the State Government into the cladding crisis, writes Commercial Litigation Senior Associate, Charles Lethbridge.

 Attwood Marshall Lawyers’ commercial litigation department acts for unit owners, bodies corporate, builders and developers in commercial and insurance litigation cases, including class actions.

 Insurers are concerned about the cost of removing combustible cladding from buildings and potential law suits from unit owners/bodies corporate following the Grenfell tower disaster in 2017, which killed 72 people.

 However it is our view that insurers have long been aware of the dangers of combustible cladding and now in keeping with their standard dishonest business models, they are stepping away to leave an industry in crisis.